chebbi603/ui-gen-dashboard/docs/react-UI.md

 - Completed: when `status === 'completed'`, the polling stops immediately.
 The UI fetches fresh `GET /contracts/user/:userId` and displays side-by-side cards:
   - Original Contract (with prior version)
   - Optimized Contract (with new version)
   - Explanation: collapsible section labeled "Optimization Explanation" that shows LLM-provided text (markdown/plain) if present; otherwise displays a fallback message.
+When the explanation includes a diff description, the "View Diff" button scrolls to this section and reveals it for quick comparison.
 - Failed: when `status === 'failed'`, the UI stops polling and shows a destructive banner with the backend error, plus a `Retry Optimization` button.
 - Timeout: if 60 seconds elapse without completion or failure, the UI stops polling, shows a warning that the job may still be processing, and surfaces the `Job ID` for reference.
 A `Retry` button allows starting a new optimization.
 - Actions: `Accept Optimization` (disabled in MVP), `Reject & Try Again` (re-triggers optimization), and `View Diff` (optional; disabled placeholder).